solodev/cloud-documentation/src/profile/index.md

 # Profile

-In Profile section you are able to manage your profile, email, username, security and <a href="/profile/apitokens">API tokens</a>.
+In the Profile section you can manage your profile, email, username, security, and <a href="/profile/apitokens">API tokens</a>.

 ><img src="../../../images/profile19.jpg" alt="profile19" style="width: 100%; display: block"></a>